alexfernandez/deployment/README.md

     $ node bin/deployment.js

-If you installed the package globally you can just use the command `deployment`:
+If you installed the package globally you can just use the command `deployment-run`:

-    $ deployment
+    $ deployment-run

 Will launch a deployment, using the current directory as deployment directory.
 If no test directory is given, the deployment will just download the latest code